-This category of class actions tends to be characterized by a single incident mass tort and as such, there usually is not a dispute about the appropriate class.213 Nonetheless, even where a plaintiff's proposal does not meet the requirements of "class" and "sub-classes", the action may still be certified conditionally where there is a strong access to justice goal.214 Up to
+This category of class actions tends to be characterized by a single incident mass tort and as such, there usually is not a dispute about the appropriate class.
+Nonetheless, even where a plaintiff's proposal does not meet the requirements of "class" and "sub-classes", the action may still be certified conditionally where there is a strong access to justice goal.
+Up to the point of certification, however, class size can be reduced substantially through use of a compensation plan - a device with the ethical value of accepting responsibility.

-Class actions in Ontario have been certified for such diverse factual situations as: an Air France flight skidding off a runway and bursting into flames;216 food product recall;217 contamination of blood and blood products by HIV virus;218 fire in a TTC subway tunnel resulting in people on two trains being treated for smoke inhalation;219 fire destroying a self-storage facility where the sprinkler system and stand-pipe water connection were not working;220 and allegations of students with learning disabilities and behavioural problems being physically, sexually, emotionally, and psychologically abused at school.221
+Class actions in Ontario have been certified for such diverse factual situations as: an Air France flight skidding off a runway and bursting into flames; food product recall; contamination of blood and blood products by HIV virus; fire in a TTC subway tunnel resulting in people on two trains being treated for smoke inhalation; fire destroying a self-storage facility where the sprinkler system and stand-pipe water connection were not working; and allegations of students with learning disabilities and behavioural problems being physically, sexually, emotionally, and psychologically abused at school.

-Other proposed class actions have failed to be certified based upon a number of issues including complexity of the action,222 and failure to disclose a reasonable cause of action.223
+Other proposed class actions have failed to be certified based upon a number of issues including complexity of the action, and failure to disclose a reasonable cause of action.